javaee/jms-spec/pages/JMSListener3.md

 # More flexible JMS MDBs (Updates to version 2)

-This page contains some updates to  [version 2 of the proposals](/jms-spec/pages/JMSListener2)  to simplify the configuration of JMS MDBs in JMS 2.1 and Java EE 8.
+This page contains version 1 of proposals to simplify the configuration of JMS MDBs in JMS 2.1 and Java EE 8.

+_These proposals supersede [version 1](/jms-spec/pages/JMSListener) and [version 2](/jms-spec/pages/JMSListener2)_.

+_These proposals were superseded by [version 4](/jms-spec/pages/JMSListener4) and [version 5](/jms-spec/pages/JMSListener5)._

 Comments are invited.